async-profiler/async-profiler/README.md

 ## Multiple events

 It is possible to profile CPU, allocations, and locks at the same time.
-Or, instead of CPU, you may choose any other execution event: wall-clock, perf event, tracepoint, Java method, etc.
+Instead of CPU, you may choose any other execution event: wall-clock, perf event, tracepoint, Java method, etc.

 The only output format that supports multiple events together is JFR.